nadiamariduena/python-intro-2024-privat/z_PYgame/a__about__MULTIPLE_game_LOOPS.md

 <br>

 ### 🟣 It sounds like you're referring to games with levels or worlds that are generated dynamically as you progress.

+ - - I think they are known as "procedurally generated levels" or "procedurally generated worlds," and they're often created using algorithms or AI (i dont know much about it but i saw it once and i found it really interesting).
+I believe there’s a well-known game from England (not sure again).

+ #### ✅ chatgpt: